HumungousFungusAmongus

-HumungousFungusAmongus is the second album released by New Jersey hardcore punk band Adrenalin O.D.
+HumungousFungusAmongus is the second album released by American hardcore punk band Adrenalin O.D.
 It was first released in 1986 on vinyl through the band's label Buy on Records.
 The album was reissued on CD by Relapse Records in 2004.

 The album continues the mix of fast paced hardcore and mid-tempo melodic punk that was shown on their debut The Wacky Hi-Jinks of Adrenalin O.D..